FreddyFY/styled-container-query/README.md

 ```

 ## Usage
 Nothing easier than that.
-You can use it like [styled-components](https://github.com/styled-components) and a element query `:container()`.
+You can use it like [styled-components](https://github.com/styled-components) and an element query `:container()`.

 ```javascript
 import styledContainerQuery from 'styled-container-query';